-How Taboola Works
+How Taboola Works: Overview

 The Taboola Predictive Engine

-Keeping Your Campaign Items Competitive
+How Your Campaign Items are Recommended

-CTR, or clickthrough rate, is an indication of how interested users are in your campaign items.
+CTR, or click-through rate, is an indication of how interested users are in your content.
 The higher the CTR, the more your campaign items will be recommended to users.
-You can increase your CTR by following our title and thumbnail best practices.

 CPC, or cost per click, is an indication of how much you are willing to pay per click.
 The higher the CPC, the more competitive your campaign items will be across the network, which means they will be shown more often.
-If you increase your CPC, you are more likely to get more clicks to your campaign items.
+Additionally, You can increase your CTR by following our title and thumbnail best practices, which you can learn more about here.

 Taboola’s Smart Bid feature takes the guesswork out of manual bid adjustments in order to ensure that advertisers are getting their most effective placements at the lowest cost.